LabAssist-CenTaD/labassist-api/README.md

 # labassist-api
-Backnd component of the LabAssist application
+Backend component of the LabAssist application